agh-glk/fcs/docs/source/server/link_db.rst

       Processes rating sent by user in feedback and updates priorities of the given link and its children.

-      :param string link: URL whose rating was sent in feedback.
+      :param string link: URL of which rating was sent in feedback.
       :param int feedback_rating: URL rating sent in feedback.

    .. py:method:: size()